Kenwood DNR876S Headunit Installation and Feature Overview For the 5th Gen Limited Edition 4Runner

 - Cannot use the OEM microphone and have to install the supplied microphone.
 Though it may be able to find the right wires for the OEM microphone and cut/splice, I’m not interested in doing this

-- Programming of the steering wheel controls does not have an option to move through preset stations (XM and normal radio) only.
+- Programming of the steering wheel controls does not have the option to move through preset stations (XM and normal radio) only.
 The only option is to Scan up or Down for the next available station, preset or not.

 - I used the built-in maintenance reminders in the OEM JBL radio and thus lost this option.
 Now I just use a phone app to help with reminders.